kaimast/geni-lib3/docs/source/tutorials/gettingstarted.rst

 You can dynamically alter this object at any time, but your defaults will serve your purposes for the vast majority of your use cases.

-Congratulations!
-You've completed the most important ``geni-lib`` tutorial, and are set up for scripting your own tools for better experiments!

 Test It Out!
 ============